joaocunhalopes/joaocunhalopes/README.md

 A project designed to synchronize CAT (Computer Aided Transceiver) protocols between two Transceivers.
 Currently supports CI-V (ICOM, Xiegu) and KSI (Kenwood).

 ### CatSync, Copyright © 2024 by MIDI Link Systems
-Comercial version of CatSync, by MIDI Link Systems.
+A Comercial version of CatSync, with enhanced functionalities, designed by MIDI Link Systems.

 ### MIDICat, Copyright © 2024 by MIDI Link Systems
-Comercial version of MIDICat, by MIDI Link Systems.
+A Comercial version of MIDICat, designed by MIDI Link Systems.

 ## 🌱 Currently Learning